Fish (singer): Solo career

 In September 2020, Fish released Weltschmerz, his final studio album.
-The album was supported by the singles 'Weltschmerz', 'Garden of Remembrance' and 'This Party's Over'.
-The album received positive reviews and was very commercially successful, having sold over 60,000 copies to date.
+The album was supported by the singles "Weltschmerz", "Garden of Remembrance" and "This Party's Over".
+The album received positive reviews and was commercially successful, having sold over 60,000 copies to date.
+Fish toured Weltschmerz and celebrated the 30th anniversary of A Vigil in a Wilderness of Mirrors as part of the Vigil's End tour in 2021.
+The tour was documented on the live album Vigil's End Tour 2021, released on physical formats in December 2022 and digitally in March 2023.

+In November 2023, Primary Wave Music struck a deal with Fish, to acquire the singer and lyricist's master royalties and writer's share for songs he wrote and performed with Marillion.

 Musical style

 Fish has sometimes been compared to Peter Gabriel, original lead singer of Genesis in the early 1970s, and his voice has even been described as "uncannily close".
 Music journalist David Hepworth described his voice as a "conflation of Roger Daltrey and Peter Gabriel".
 Fish has acknowledged Gabriel's influence on him and some vocal similarities, but has rejected accusations from some critics during his career that he does not have a unique voice of his own.
 Peter Hammill of Van der Graaf Generator was also a major influence on his songwriting and vocal delivery, which is especially notable on the first two Marillion albums.

 In 2018, Fish told Planet Rock, "I don't look at myself as a singer, I'm not a technically gifted singer.
 I think one of the problems I had was back in the early Eighties I was singing very wrong, very unnatural.
 I think if I'd gone to see a voice coach at that point in my life they'd have said 'stop singing like that because you will not be able to keep that going for the rest of your life.'"